Joy Reid Blog Posts Encourage Readers To Watch ‘Loose Change 9/11’ Conspiracy Film

 Old blog entries reportedly written by Joy Reid are leaving some wondering whether she is or was a 9/11 truther.

-Reid is the progressive pundit who hosts the political talk show AM Joy on MSNBC on weekends from 10 a.m. to noon Eastern and enjoys a following among the anti-Trump #Resistance movement.
+Reid is the progressive pundit who hosts the MSNBC political talk show AM Joy on weekends from 10 a.m. to noon Eastern and enjoys a following among the anti-Trump #Resistance movement.

-Previous blog entries have become problematic for the pundit.
+Previous blog entries have become problematic for the commentator.
 In December 2017, Reid issued a lengthy apology for unearthed blog posts that she wrote about Florida politician Charlie Crist, the ex-governor and current congressman, a former Republican and independent who is now a Democrat, in which she apparently implied that he was a closeted gay man.
 Reid authored the material about 10 years ago when she was a Florida political blogger and talk show host.

 Last month, additional blog posts emerged that contained homophobic content.
 Reid claimed that her blog was retroactively hacked, but subsequently seemed to back away from that premise, which was immediately disputed by the Internet Archive which operates the Wayback Machine.
 On her show, she apologized to the LGBTQ community for what she described as despicable and offensive material.